Section 125 Implementation: 4-6 Week Timeline

 Summary Timeline

-• Week 6: Process elections and run final test payroll
+- Week 6: Process contributions and run final test payroll

 For a straightforward implementation with no complications: 4-6 weeks total.